 - Open a money market account - a third option is to open a money market account for your emergency savings.
 They often pay more than a simple savings account, but these types of accounts usually require a little bit larger minimum balance to avoid fees, and they limit your access to 6 withdrawals per month (before you have to pay a fee to get to your money.)

-With each of these three options, your money is FDIC insured (up to $250,000 in each account).
-And getting to your money is easy.
+Getting to your money is easy.
 You can use a debit card to pay for that emergency, or get cash from an ATM.
 Make sure you choose an account that gives you free access to nationwide ATMs, because you never know where an emergency might happen.

 After you have your emergency fund, it’s a good idea to take that next step and build up your savings to handle any of life’s detours.
 This is money that helps you get through something like a job layoff or a major medical bill.
 A good rule of thumb is to stash away 6 months worth of salary.

 You’ll most likely need money right away if something happens.
 And you may need to get to more or all of your money depending on the detour.